-Like Regulatory Area 4B, we identified subareas in Regulatory Areas 2A and 4A based largely on geographic biomass distribution and developed priorities using the precision and bias criteria described above.
-Regulatory Areas 2B, 2C, 3A and 3B represent the core of the Pacific halibut stock, with generally high density throughout.
+Regulatory Areas 2B, 2C, 3A and 3B represent the core of the Pacific halibut stock, with generally high relative density throughout.
 It was therefore more difficult to identify subareas based on density, geographic regions, or biological differences.
 Instead, IPHC FISS regions were considered as subareas, and sampling priorities were based on the density and temporal variability of these.
 Specifically, we considered designs in which two FISS region per year were omitted from the six regions in Regulatory 2B, the eight regions in Regulatory 3A and the five regions in Regulatory 3B, and where two of the three FISS regions in Regulatory 2C were fished.
 Those regions with either the highest densities in recent years, or (in the case of Regulatory Area 3B), with densities that varied greatly over short time periods, were prioritized for annual sampling, while other FISS regions can be sampled on a rotating basis.
 As described above, the proposed designs for each Regulatory Area in 2020 were evaluated to ensure that precision and bias criteria were met.
-The full proposal for 2020 is shown in Figure 4.
-This represents a minimum design that will meet the data quality criteria for analytical purposes, and comprises approximately 1150 stations, fewer than in recent years.
-Other stations can be added to the design if there are specific needs beyond those criteria, such as for sampling efficiency, cost recovery, biological sampling, and environmental monitoring.